 A stipulation is an agreement between attorneys on opposite sides of a case, designed to shorten litigation or make the case simpler.
-Attorneys can stipulate to virtually any facts involved in the case, or to certain procedures that will be allowed.
+Attorneys can stipulate to virtually any facts involved in the case, or to agree on certain procedures that will be allowed.
 The idea behind a stipulation is that it will allow the case to skip past certain agreed-upon facts and move to the matters that are in dispute.

 Some common stipulations include:

 - Agreeing to use copies rather than original documents as evidence.

 - Agreeing upon what a witness would have said if brought in, based on statements before trial, rather than taking the time to actually question them.